 Brainwaves could be the next health vital sign

-In a recent article published in the journal Frontiers in Neuroscience, the team introduces the world’s first advancement in physiology-based brain vital signs.
-Their discovery makes it possible to translate complex brainwaves into objective, practical and deployable brain vital signs, using longstanding brainwave technologies that have existed for nearly a century.
+In a recent article published in the journal Frontiers in Neuroscience, the team introduces the world’s first physiology-based brain vital signs advancement.
+Their discovery makes it possible to translate complex brainwaves into objective, practical and deployable brain vital signs, using longstanding brainwave technologies that have been around for nearly a century.

-HealthTech Connex Inc. is currently developing the NeuroCatchTM platform to enable the highest quality recordings of the brain’s vital signs.
+HealthTech Connex Inc. is currently developing the NeuroCatchTM platform to enable the highest quality recordings of brain vital signs.

-“The brain vital-sign framework described in Frontiers in Neuroscience represents the first step towards an easy way to monitor brain health,” says D’Arcy.
+“The brain vital sign framework described in Frontiers in Neuroscience represents the first step towards an easy way to monitor brain health,” says professor D’Arcy.
 “Potential applications are in concussion, brain injury, stroke, dementia and other devastating brain diseases and disorders.”

 Vital sign measures are often used in clinics, hospitals and other care centres to assess the performance of various body systems.